 For 21 days so far, I have followed her guidelines.
 I have suspected for quite a while that I have a Candida Albicans overgrowth.
 I have experienced many of the symptoms, and if they weren’t enough to prove it to me, actually experiencing the drug-addiction-like withdrawl from sugar the first week, did.
 See, sugar is the food for yeast and without it, yeast will die off and the yeast doesn’t want to die so the cravings are off the charts.

 I cannot explain how important this experience was for me.
 It was shocking.
 The changes I see in my body, strength, focus and sleep so far have me almost convinced to never eat sugar again.
 While I know that is definitely not possible, and that once I get control over the candida overgrowth I can have sugar here and there again, my feelings about sugar have changed.
 I look forward to the benefits of keeping it to a minimum in my diet and truly enjoying it when I occasionally “go there.”
-As Dr. Jenna Taylor said in a recent YU interview, “When you see [changes] firsthand, it is always more meaningful.”

 One of the important ways to keep a candida overgrowth from occurring is to populate your intestinal microflora with plenty of the ”good guys”—probiotics.
 Probiotics are the organisms that help your body defend against disease causing bacteria, viruses, yeast and other unwelcome and dangerous invaders.
 You want more probiotics than yeast in your gut to keep a healthy balance, which results in a strong immune system.
 Say goodbye to colds, folks!